tlbravo/Pharma_Sales_Model/README.md

 1. Download the repository.
 2. The CSV files can be found in the "Resources" folder.
 3. Use the ipynb file "Predicting Pharmaceuticals Sales" to run the code.
 I used Jupyter Notebook.
+4. The model will be saved as a pickle file "predict_pharma_sales".

 ## Data Cleaning and Exploration